 In addition to the bronze master models, Rogers did, on rare occasions, produce additional bronze copies for special orders.
 These groups, which cannot be disassembled, include "Taking the Oath and Drawing Rations", "One More Shot", "Union Refugees" and "Wounded Scout".
 Finally, Rogers produced three additional copies of "Shaughraugn and Tatters" in bronze, all of which do display the "nuts and bolts" on the underside normally associated with the bronze master models.
 Why the bronzes of this particular title were constructed in this manner is unknown.

 In addition to the "bronze master models," Rogers produced about four monumental pieces in bronze, including "Ichabod Crane and the Headless Horseman" and "Landing of the Norsemen", both of which are in the collection of the New-York Historical Society, Abraham Lincoln which is in front of the Manchester Central High School in New Hampshire and Major General John Fulton which is in front of the Philadelphia City Hall.

-Shown below are photographs of most of the bronzes Rogers produced.
+Shown below are photographs of all but a few of the bronzes Rogers produced.